What’s this? A Halloween-themed blog post?

-In marketing, perception is reality.
+In marketing, perception is reality, this is why ClickFunnels 2.0 Funnel Builder Secrets is so convenient.
 You can talk about your company and your brand and tell people what you want to them know until you can’t speak anymore.
 And it doesn’t matter.
 If someone has a negative experience with your company, they are going to focus on that instead of what you’re telling them.
 If they have a great experience, they are going to be loyal and keep coming back.
 If you’re lucky, they’ll want to incorporate you into their life permanently.
 Learn about some reasons to be on TikTok, and how it helps with marketing.

 “We find it, we alert the Slayer, we help her destroy it, we save Sunnydale… then we join her gang and possibly hang out at her house.”

 Marketing Lesson #3: Use The Tools Available to You

 “This is my lucky stake.
 I have killed many vampires with it.
 I call it Mr. Pointy.”